aluy-ab/aluy-ab/README.md

 - 🌱 Hi, I’m @aluy-ab
-- 🌱 I’m a computer scietist
+- 🌱 I’m a computer scientist
+- 🌱 From Brazil
 - 🌱 Working full time as a backend python programmer
 - 🌱 I’m keeping track of my codes in here
-- 🌱 So they are all in private haha
+- 🌱 But a lot of them are in private haha